ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Quicksort.rst

 We can also place the code for ``findpivot`` and ``partition`` inline to eliminate the remaining function calls.
-Note however that by not processing sublists of size nine or less as suggested above, about three quarters of the function calls will already have been eliminated.
+Note however that by not processing smal sublists of size nine or less as suggested above, most of the function calls will already have been eliminated.
 Thus, eliminating the remaining function calls will yield only a modest speedup.